How to Do an Internal Audit + Security Audit Checklist

 Your organization’s security infrastructure likely has hundreds of moving parts, and you’ll need to examine how each one works individually and how they all work together as a whole to protect sensitive data.
 It’s a careful, methodical process — rush through it or gloss over an important detail, and you could be leaving vulnerabilities unchecked.

-Follow these steps for an internal audit that’s both thorough and efficient.
+Follow these steps for an internal audit process that’s both thorough and efficient.
 You can also download and customize our security checklist PDF to guide your internal audit.

 What is an internal security audit?